HackerYou/HYFallBootcamp2014/2-Design/week4/weekly_project4.md

 ## Creating a style guide

-Using the [`style-guide.html`](day1/exercises/style.guide.html) collection of HTML elements, create your own `style.css` or `style.scss` file to start building out the basic styles.
+Using the <a href="day1/exercises/style-guide.html" class="exercise">style-guide.html</a> collection of HTML elements, create your own `style.css` or `style.scss` file to start building out the basic styles.
 Without focusing on the layout and design of the website, design how each of the elements on this page will look.
 Pay special attention to typography, colours, sizes, padding and margin.